 When a child is baptized, the priest blesses the parents, saying: “You will be the first teachers of your children in the ways of faith.
-May you also be the best of teachers, bearing witness to the faith by what you say and do.”
+May you also be the best of teachers, bearing witness to the faith by what you say and do

 , (Totowa, NJ: Catholic Book Publishing, 2001); p.
 91.